Orbital-Dependent Dimensional Crossover of a $p$-Wave Feshbach Resonance: Results

-To isolate confinement effects from thermal contributions, we performed additional measurements (Fig.~\ref{p:comp_T}).
-First, by adjusting the initial depth of the 3D optical dipole trap, we achieved comparable temperatures at different lattice depths.
-Because of limited evaporative cooling efficiency and additional lattice-induced heating, $T$ could be stabilized only over a narrow depth range.
-Figure~\ref{p:comp_T}(a) compares $\delta B$ for two representative temperatures, $T \approx 0.21~\mu$K and $0.29~\mu$K. For $T \approx 0.29~\mu$K, $\delta B$ saturates at $\sim 9~\mathrm{mG}$ for $s \gtrsim 30$, showing negligible temperature dependence.
-For $T \approx 0.21~\mu$K, $\delta B$ varies more sensitively for $15 \lesssim s \lesssim 35$, but again confirms that temperature is not the dominant factor.
+To further investigate the confinement dependence of $\delta B$, we performed additional measurements summarized in Fig.~\ref{p:comp_T}.
+First, by varying the initial depth of the 3D optical dipole trap, we prepared samples with comparable temperatures at different lattice depths as shown in Fig.~\ref{p:comp_T}(a).
+Owing to the reduced evaporative cooling efficiency and additional lattice-induced heating at large $s$, the achievable temperature stabilization is limited to a relatively narrow parameter range.

+Figure~\ref{p:comp_T}(b) compares the extracted splitting $\delta B$ for two representative temperatures, $T\approx0.21~\mu$K and $0.29~\mu$K. For the higher temperature, $\delta B$ gradually saturates at approximately $9~\mathrm{mG}$ for $s\gtrsim30$.
+This behavior suggests that finite-temperature broadening and the associated collision-energy distribution begin to limit the further evolution of the spectral features in the deep-lattice regime.
+In contrast, at the lower temperature, $\delta B$ continues to evolve more noticeably over the range $15\lesssim s\lesssim35$.
+These observations indicate that the primary evolution of the splitting is driven by lattice confinement, while finite-temperature effects mainly influence its saturation behavior at large lattice depths.

-Second, at fixed lattice depths $s = 17$ and $42$, the gas temperature was varied (Fig.~\ref{p:comp_T}(b)).
-In both cases, $\delta B$ remained consistent within experimental uncertainty, demonstrating that the observed enhancement of the orbital splitting is predominantly driven by lattice confinement rather than thermal effects.
-To further quantify the lattice-depth dependence of $\delta B$, a full coupled-channel calculation is required to incorporate both the lattice confinement and the underlying multichannel $p$-wave interactions.
+Second, we directly varied the temperature at fixed lattice depths $s=17$ and $42$, as shown in Fig.~\ref{p:comp_T}(c).
+Within experimental uncertainty, the extracted splitting $\delta B$ remains unchanged over the explored temperature range for both lattice depths.
+This result further supports that the observed enhancement of the orbital splitting is predominantly associated with confinement rather than thermal effects.

+The observed evolution of $\delta B$ suggests that the splitting between the $|m_l|=1$ and $m_l=0$ branches cannot be fully understood as a simple common-mode confinement shift of the resonance threshold.
+At the same time, the relatively small magnitude of the effect and the crossover nature of the present system prevent a quantitative microscopic interpretation within the effective description used here.
+A more complete understanding will likely require a multichannel treatment of confined $p$-wave scattering beyond the quasi-2D approximation.